 - d) Structure:

 - i.
-Plans many details in advance before taking action
+Plans many details before taking action

 - ii.
 Focuses on task-related actions, completes segments in order

 - iii.
-Works best when is able to stay ahead of deadlines
+Works best when can stay ahead of deadlines

 - iv.
 Uses goals, targets, dates to manage life and work